xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 $ npm outdated
 ```

-If you choose, you may update all the outdated modules with
+If you choose, you may update all the outdated modules with:

 ```
 $ npm update
 ```

-or selectively update using either one
+or selectively update using either one of the lines below:

 ```
 $ npm install --save <package-name>@latest
 $ npm update <package-name>
 ```

-or to a specific version
+or to a specific version:

 ```
 $ npm install --save <package-name>@<version-number>